 The following gives you an overview of the principles that Werner uses in his work.
 A core principle is to offer all clients the choice to work therapeutically for as long as they wish.
-There are no limitations on the amount of sessions a client has; duration and quantity of sessions is tailored to the individual needs of the client.
-Clients do not get pigeonholed, which allows to deal with whatever individual issues clients may present.
+There are no limitations on the amount of sessions a client can receive; the quantity of sessions is tailored to the individual needs of the client.
+Clients do not get pigeonholed, which allows Werner to deal with whatever individual issues clients may present.

-Another important principle is the integrative multi-modality framework used when working with clients.
-This means Werner uses the most effective approaches with respect to current research into counselling and therapy.
+Another important principle is the integrative multi-modality framework that is used when working with clients.
+This means Werner uses the most effective approaches based on current research into counselling and therapy.
 An overview of these approaches is given further below on this page.
-Furthermore, research by experts such as Michael Lambert, Andrew McAleavey or Louis Castonguay and other experts about how psychotherapy works demonstrated that a good relationship between therapist and client is paramount in the successful outcome of therapy; therefore, the quality of the relationship between the practitioner and client occupies a central place.
+Furthermore, research by experts such as Michael Lambert, Andrew McAleavey or Louis Castonguay and others about how psychotherapy works demonstrated that a good relationship between therapist and client is paramount in the successful outcome of therapy; therefore, the quality of the relationship between the practitioner and client occupies a central place.

-The main approaches Werner draws from in the integrative framework include: schema therapy, cognitive behaviour therapy (CBT), mindfulness-based approaches, acceptance-commitment-therapy, compassion focused therapy and person centred and relationship-based approaches.
+The main approaches Werner draws from in the integrative framework include: schema therapy, comprehensive resource model (CRM), cognitive behaviour therapy (CBT), mindfulness-based approaches, acceptance-commitment-therapy, compassion focused therapy and person centred and relationship-based approaches.

 Many studies have shown that the quality of the relationship between you and your therapist is hugely influential for a positive outcome of therapy.
 This relationship is even more important than the theoretical model the therapist uses.

 Schema therapy, developed by Dr. Jeffrey Young, addresses old underlying emotional schemas that have become life traps.
 These feel like automatic patterns that you may know well but you may feel these patterns are too strong to change.
 The emotions these schemas bring up tend to be much stronger than our thoughts and people struggle with handling these schema-based emotions.

 Cognitive behaviour therapy (CBT):

 A very effective approach, as confirmed in many studies, to shift or change thoughts and views that make us anxious, insecure or depressed.

 Acceptance & commitment therapy (ACT):